 Additionally, whether you have a workers’ compensation claim, a product defect claim or a fault-based claim for damages, there are mistakes you need to avoid.
 From seeing the wrong doctor to waiting too long to assert your legal rights, if you make mistakes, you could jeopardize your recovery.
 By hiring an experienced Fort Lauderdale construction accident attorney, you can avoid these mistakes and feel confident that you are doing everything necessary in order to secure just compensation.

-How to Choose Your Construction Accident Attorney
+How to Choose Your Construction Accident Law Firm

 If you spend any time listening to the radio or TV during the day, you will undoubtedly hear commercials advertising Fort Lauderdale workers compensation attorneys.
 Most of the law firms advertising on the radio and TV are large offices where your claim is going to get handed off to a junior attorney.
 The experience advertised on the radio and TV may be for the main attorney in that office, but it most likely won’t be for the attorney that ends up handling your claim.

-Here are some questions to ask any workers compensation lawyer you are considering hiring for your accident claim:
+Here are some questions to ask any workers compensation lawyer you are considering hiring for your construction accident claim:

 - Who is going to be handling my file on a day to day basis?
 Is it the experienced attorney, or is it going to be handed off to a new attorney?
 Or worse, is it going to be handled by a paralegal?